Indiana Supreme Court keeps state abortion ban on hold

 The ban was approved by the state’s Republican-dominated Legislature on Aug.
 5 and signed by GOP Gov. Eric Holcomb.
 That made Indiana the first state to enact tighter abortion restrictions after the U.S. Supreme Court eliminated federal abortion protections by overturning Roe v.
 Wade in June.

+Amy Hagstrom Miller, president of Whole Woman’s Health, said its South Bend clinic will likely resume appointments for abortion patients next week.
+Since the injunction was issued Sept.
+22, the clinic has been able to replace staff members it lost after the ban took effect.
+That includes doctors who do the abortions, some of whom are now available to see patients through November, she said.

+“That is some stability and security for the patients that we haven’t had in quite some time,” Hagstrom Miller told The Associated Press.

-The American Civil Liberties Union of Indiana, which is representing the abortion clinics, filed the lawsuit Aug.
+The American Civil Liberties Union of Indiana, which is representing Planned Parenthood and other abortion clinic operators, filed the lawsuit Aug.
 31. It argued that the ban would “prohibit the overwhelming majority of abortions in Indiana and, as such, will have a devastating and irreparable impact on the plaintiffs and, more importantly, their patients and clients.”

 Ken Falk, the ACLU of Indiana’s legal director, pointed to the state constitution’s declaration of rights, including “life, liberty and the pursuit of happiness” in arguing before the county judge that it included a right to privacy and to make decisions on whether to have children.